Dashboard

 What's new

-For the latest dashboard update, a new year of data is available for six targets across five socio‑economic outcome areas.
-In addition, a new year of data is available for 20 socio‑economic supporting indicators and data is reported for the first time for another two new socio‑economic supporting indicators.
+For the latest dashboard update, a new year of data is available for four socio‑economic targets.
+In addition, updated and/or a new year of data is available for 16 socio‑economic supporting indicators and data is reported for the first time for another 10 new socio‑economic supporting indicators.

 Open the toggle below for a table which outlines the targets and indicators with new information.